minvws/nl-covid19-data-dashboard/docs/developers.md

 ## Shortcut scripts

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+Some parts of this section are not applicable anymore.`

-The monorepo contains projects which the developer can access with shortcut scripts at the root of the project.
-Instead of writing the path in the CLI like `yarn workspace @corona-dashboard cms lokalize:import`, we can access the script by writing `yarn cms:lokalize-import` to bring your local JSON files up-to-date with the Sanity dataset.
-Another example is using `yarn build:app` instead of `yarn workspace @corona-dashboard/app build` to make a build during the release procedure.
+~~The monorepo contains projects which the developer can access with shortcut scripts at the root of the project.
+Instead of writing the path in the CLI like `yarn workspace @corona-dashboard cms lokalize:import`, we can access the script by writing `yarn cms:lokalize-import` to bring your local JSON files up-to-date with the Sanity dataset.~~ An example is using `yarn build:app` instead of `yarn workspace @corona-dashboard/app build` to make a build during the release procedure.
 Lastly, running `yarn check-all` will make sure the code, data and tests work as expected, instead of running scripts individually.

 Available shortcut scripts: